smaclell/smaclell.github.io/_drafts/di-container-fun.md

 forward.
 They wanted to add caching to a specific request which queried the same values multiple times.

-To simplify the logic they decided to reused the same values ever time it was used during a request.
+To simplify the logic they decided to reuse the same values ever time it was used during a request.
 This kept the caching rules really simple and meant we did not have to care about cache invalidation.
 A new request could get new values and we did not need to determine how long cached values are valid.